kktse/kktse.github.io/_posts/2021-03-21-simplied-lateral-load-transfer-analysis.markdown

 in the lateral load transfer distribution.

 The roll stiffness distribution does not capture the effect of the roll centre.
-While the directionality is correct, it indicates a change nearly half the magnitude as compared to the change in lateral load transfer distribution.
+While the directionality is correct, it suggests a change that is about half the magnitude suggested by the lateral load transfer distribution.

 The spring rate and wheel rate distributions are limited to vertical dynamics only, so the effect of the increased rear anti-roll bar diameter is not captured.
-Interestingly in the modified configuration, it seems as if the corner spring rates were deliberately chosen to minimize change in spring rate distribution.
+Interestingly, it seems as if the corner spring rates were deliberately chosen in the modified configuration to maintain the vertical stiffness distribution.

 ## Final comments